Error when vMotioning a VM from a vDS to a Standard Switch

 Option 2

-1. Power off the VM and perform a cold migration from the vDS to the Standard Switch (you will still see the error regarding the switch type or version but it will allow the cold migration to go through)
+1. Power off the VM and perform a cold migration from the vDS to the Standard Switch (The error will still be seen regarding the switch type or version but it will allow the cold migration to go through)

 Additional Information

-If you're performing a Cross vCenter vMotion (meaning vMotioning from vCenter A to vCenter B):
+If performing a Cross vCenter vMotion (meaning vMotioning from vCenter A to vCenter B):

 vMotioning between vDS's that are different versions: